 And just like Browsec this extension too is light on your system’s resources.

-The extension is designed to automatically protect your privacy from third-party trackers that load invisibly when you browse the web.
+Privacy Badger extension blocks and protects you from spying ads and invisible trackers.
+It ensures that companies can’t track your browser history and browsing activity without your consent.
+The extension was designed to automatically protect your privacy from third-party trackers that load invisibly when you browse the web.
 It sends the ‘Do Not Track’ header with each request, and it evaluates the likelihood that you are still being tracked.
 If the algorithm deems the likelihood is too high, it automatically blocks your request from being sent to the domain.
 But the problem is that Privacy Badger is still in beta, and the algorithm’s determination is not conclusive that the domain is tracking you.

 The extension has three states.
 Red means it’s blocking the tracker.
 Yellow means that it doesn’t send cookies or referrers to the tracker.
 Green means unblocked (probably because the third-party does not appear to be tracking you).
 We can click on the Privacy Badger icon in the browser’s toolbar if we wish to override the automatic blocking settings.
 Or, we can browse in peace as Privacy Badger starts finding and eating up web trackers one by one.
 By the way, Privacy Badger is a project of the Electronic Frontier Foundation.